imagesegmentation2020/indoor/Readme.md

 ![picture](https://drive.google.com/uc?export=view&id=1m1l_-frWn0MJzdcDO2Et_1ihFYIeH8rs) is the number of pixels of class 'i'

-These weights are used by the weighted loss to multiply by the training gradient.
-There are normalized by 13 to maintain the scale of the original Cross Entropy.
+These weights are used by the Cross Entropy loss to multiply the result by the correspondent factor.

 # Metrics